-Dave’s MSc course was in Biomedical Engineering where he will conduct research into the development of more advanced prostheses with an aim to allow the amputees to take part in more dynamic sports such as basketball and tennis.
+Dave’s MSc course was in Biomedical Engineering where he conducted research into the development of more advanced prostheses with an aim to allow the amputees to take part in more dynamic sports such as basketball and tennis.
 Dave’s course started in September 2013 and completed in October 2014, to take into account his Invictus Games activity, residing at Imperial during the week and returning home to Southampton when the course permitted.

 DAVE AWARDED AN MBE